NVIDIA/spark-rapids/tools/README.md

 The profiling tool generates information which can be used for debugging and profiling applications.

 ### Functions
-#### A. Collect Information or Compare Information(if more than 1 eventlogs are as input and option -c is specified)
+#### A. Collect Information or Compare Information(if more than 1 event logs are as input and option -c is specified)
-- Print Application information
+- Application information
-- Print Executors information
+- Executors information
-- Print Job, stage and SQL ID information
+- Rapids related parameters
-- Print Rapids related parameters
+- Rapids Accelerator Jar and cuDF Jar
-- Print Rapids Accelerator Jar and cuDF Jar
+- Job, stage and SQL ID information (not in `compare` mode yet)
-- Print SQL Plan Metrics
+- SQL Plan Metrics
-- Optionally Prints the SQL Plan for each SQL query
+- Optionally : SQL Plan for each SQL query
-- Optionally Generates DOT graphs for each SQL query
+- Optionally : Generates DOT graphs for each SQL query

 For example, GPU run vs CPU run performance comparison or different runs with different parameters.